marcosgfrites/CoffeeAndCake_Crehana_JS/README.md

 # CoffeeAndCake_Crehana_JS
-Proyecto desarrollado en clases del curso Fundamentos de JavaScript de la plataforma Crehana
+Project developed in classes of the JavaScript Fundamentals course of the Crehana platform.